WuChao-2024/tros_en_wuc_check_fork/docs/quick_demo/demo_render.md

    Reference for ROS2 Foxy installation: <https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html>

-   On the PC side, install RViz2 with the command: `sudo apt install ros-foxy-rviz-common ros-foxy-rviz-default-plugins ros-foxy-rviz2`
+   On the PC, install RViz2 with the command: `sudo apt install ros-foxy-rviz-common ros-foxy-rviz-default-plugins ros-foxy-rviz2`

 ### Usage

-#### Horizon RDK Platform
+#### Horizon RDK

 1. SSH into the development board and start the corresponding program on the board